nativescript-community/ui-canvaslabel/README.md

 ## Installation
 Run the following command from the root of your project:

-`tns plugin add nativescript-canvaslabel`
+`tns plugin add @nativescript-community/ui-canvaslabel`

-This command automatically installs the necessary files, as well as stores nativescript-canvaslabel as a dependency in your project's package.json file.
+This command automatically installs the necessary files, as well as stores @nativescript-community/ui-canvaslabel as a dependency in your project's package.json file.

 ## Configuration
 It works almost like a normal label.